How To Break Up A Dog Fight

 How do you break up a dog fight?
 Here is my general game plan:

-4.) get minors out of the area.
+4.)
+NO KIDS: get minors out of the area.
 Command them to leave, physically remove them if necessary.
 Give calm instructions to those around you.

 5.)
-If you have help, get any surrounding dogs away from the fight.
+REMOVE THE SPECTATORS: If you have help, get any surrounding dogs away from the fight.
 A crowd adds to the fight.
+Sometimes the physical layout of where you are will prevent you from doing this.

 6.)
-Three general principles to stop a fight; a.)
-Startle: sometimes spraying a hose, dropping pans, etc. will cause a brief pause; b.)
-Physical barrier: sometimes you can insert something between the dogs, such as a baby gate or sheet of plywood; c.)
+THREE IDEAS: Three general principles to stop a fight; a.)
+Startle: sometimes spraying a hose, dropping pans, etc. will cause a brief pause; some dogs can also be intimidated by the demeanor of some owners telling them to stop… some but not all. b.)
+Physical barrier: sometimes you can insert something between the dogs, such as a baby gate or sheet of plywood or fence; c.)
 Release: have adults grab each dog by the hind legs, lift the dogs back feet off the ground, and if that isn’t working try flipping them upside down… this sometimes causes the dogs to release their bite; or if a dog is locked on to another dog, the pit fighters would use a large wooden screwdriver to pry the jaws apart.
 Once apart, lead them away, check for injuries and get them treated professionally.
-Take photos.
-Get names and phone numbers.

 7.)
-Locked: if locked onto a person or animal, if you just pull you’ll cause even more tearing and injuries that won’t heal properly.
-There is a nerve point behind the jaw at the base of the ear that can be jabbed with a thumb which can cause a dog’s jaw to pop open.
-I’ve seen it done but have never done it.
+LOCKED UP: if a dog’s jaws are locked onto a person or animal, if you just pull you’ll cause even more tearing and injuries that won’t heal properly.
+I watch a fight for a few seconds, which seems illogical unless you are there, to see if there is going to be a pause in the fight so you can separate the dogs.
+Many fights are dog bites one dog, other dog retaliates, then a pause, then repeat.
+During a pause you can get them apart.
 As a last resort, you can choke out a dog to make them pass out, using a leash.
 Sometimes calming the situation causes a dog to let go, too.
 A dog that has been trained to release on command is better able to let go, such as a police dog.
+Few dogs are going to stop a full on fight with a verbal command, however.
+In extreme cases, if a dog will not let go of a person, you might have to kill the dog to prevent the death of the person.

 8.)
-Cool Down: People make the mistake of putting dogs back together too soon after a fight to see if they can make friends again… which never works.
+COOL DOWN: People make the mistake of putting dogs back together too soon after a fight to see if they can make friends again… which never works.
 There needs to be a cool down, just like after people have fought.
+Sometimes you can put the dogs back together later, some dogs need to be kept separate until significant control is obtained from all dogs in the home and in public.

 9.)
-Take Responsibility: if you piss off the other person, then you get a lawsuit.
+TAKE RESPONSIBLITY: if you piss off the other person, then you get a lawsuit.
 If you act responsibly and remorseful, and offer to pay, that seems to be the best strategy.
 Obey the law.
 Get a lawyer if it is going to get into a legal battle.

-A lot of dog fights are because of stress.
-If you can’t get the dogs to be relaxed around one another, then you can’t do an introduction.
-Sometimes the stress can’t be fixed, such as if there are 10 dogs living in a home.
-Crowding activates territoriality.
+A lot of dog fights are because of stress, bad manners and competition.
+If you can’t get the dogs to be polite with one another, then you can’t do an introduction or assume that everything is going to remain social and peaceful.
+Sometimes all of this can’t be fixed, such as if there are 10 dogs living in a home.
+Crowding intensifies territoriality and competition and bad manners.
 A territory is where an animal lives and obtains its life resources.
 In times of famine or over population, wild animals will fight and force the weaker ones off the turf to go find their own territory.
-But, in a home, they are trapped behind 4 walls so they fight and can kill one another.
+But, in a home, they are trapped so they fight and can kill one another.
 For some dogs, 2 is a crowd.
-There are other reasons for stress, but this is an example.
-A good, professional dog behaviorist should be able to advise you more specifically.
+There are other reasons, but this is an example.
+A good, professional dog behaviorist should be able to advise you more specifically, but don’t expect miracles.
+Dogs have a say in what happens.
+I’m truly sorry if this has happened with your dog.
+No one wants to see a dog get hurt.

 Sam Basso is a professional dog trainer and behaviorist, in the Phoenix/ Scottsdale metropolitan area.
 He’s known for being fun, kind, intelligent, and humane.
 Sam Basso has a unique personal touch.
 He has appeared on his own TV show, been a guest radio expert, gives seminars, publishes a dog related blog, does rescue volunteering, and is active in promoting animal welfare and fair dog laws.